-Positive discussions at a high level relating to rail, power, ports and water between the Company, Transnet and other South African infrastructure suppliers have continued during the reporting period, as well as with other resources companies that have common infrastructure needs.
+Positive discussions at a high level relating to rail, power, ports and water between the Company, Transnet and other South African infrastructure suppliers have continued during the reporting period.
+In addition, Ferrum has been and continues discussing such infrastructure needs with other resources companies within the Waterberg region (where the anticipated Moonlight Iron Ore Project is located).
+These companies, particularly those within the coal mining sector, have similar infrastructure requirements to Ferrum, and initial discussions have led to a potentially more optimal outcome than previously contemplated.